mlim15/sld-snp/README.md

 Requirements
 ------------

 The mod requires [SKSE](https://skse.silverlock.org/) to function.
-For backup and restoration of your spell list, the mod uses [FISS](https://www.nexusmods.com/skyrimspecialedition/mods/13956).
-You'll also need [PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048), which the mod uses for localization support and more.
+It also requires the SKSE plugin "[Don't Eat Spell Tomes](https://www.nexusmods.com/skyrimspecialedition/mods/43095)".
+The rest of the dependencies are optional.
+If you want items from the mod (the two new spellbooks or potion items) to spawn in-world, you'll need [SPID](https://www.nexusmods.com/skyrimspecialedition/mods/36869) for loot changes and [CID](https://www.nexusmods.com/skyrimspecialedition/mods/99486) to add items to vendors.
+If you want to back up and restore your spell list, you will also need [FISS](https://www.nexusmods.com/skyrimspecialedition/mods/13956).
+For localization support, you'll also need [PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048).

 Compatibility
 -------------